KennyLevu/rtu-poll/README.md

 Using Funduino Mini Wiznet 5100

-The ﬁrst two ﬁles will need to be compiled separately with the commands: sdcc -c --model-small main.h sdcc -c --model-small main.h
+The ﬁrst two ﬁles will need to be compiled separately with the commands: sdcc -c --model-small main1.c sdcc -c --model-small main2.c
 Then compile the source ﬁle containing the main() function and link the ﬁles together with the following command: sdcc --model-small main.c i2c.rel lcd.rel